 Update March 2017 – I have now stopped using Facebook in any meaningful way.
-I still have my profile active, so I haven’t technically closed the account, however I no longer use the platform and indeed have it blocked on all my devices using Freedom.to.
+I still have my profile active, so I haven’t technically closed the account, however, I no longer use the platform and indeed have it blocked on all my devices using Freedom.to.
 If you want to block it without using Freedom, you can have a look at this post.
+I also stopped using LinkedIn.

 After one month of taking this decision, I feel great and I don’t plan on going back.
 First of all, I’ve gained 30 minutes to 1 hour daily.
 This does not only take into account direct time checking out stuff on Facebook, but also the switching cost of going from productive work to checking Facebook and back.
 That’s up to 7 hours per week gained, which is absolutely awesome.